chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 |:-------------------------------------------------------------------------------------:|--------|----------|
 | User should be able to see the unique codeword for each student in every course       |        |          |
 | when course is created user should be able to see the unique codeword in each course. |        |          |

+# MVP 3 (Fri-9-Nov)

+ As a student, I want to see my courses and see/acknowledge/get my random codeword for the respective course on my home page.

+As an instructor, I want to see my list of courses, those are “active” today between the start and end date inclusively.

+ As an instructor, I want to be notified if the codeword set is too small.
+If the calculated count of codewords is less than the calculated count of students then I want to see a warning that says “You have n students, but the codeword set has only m words.
+Please select another set or click the + button next to the codeword dropdown to add a new, larger set of codewords" while creating or editing a course.
+ As an instructor, I want the codewords confidential and must not know or be able to see the code word each student gets.

+ As an instructor, I want to see the calculated count of students and codewords when I edit or view a course with the unique name, list of students, codeword set, start and end date.
+ As an instructor, I want to delete an existing course once it is completed.
+ As an instructor, I want the percentage of students who have accessed their codewords in that course.
+As an instructor, I want to assign codewords for the concurrent survey in different courses.

+As a user, I want to navigate between multiple pages (Home (list of active courses), + New Course, View a Set of Codewords and Confirm Delete Course).

+Additional Requirements

+Instructors are limited to no more than 10 active courses.
+(Verified with client)

+Each course is limited to no more than 1000 students.
+(Verified with client)

+Each codeword set limited to no more than 1200 codewords.
+(Verified with client)

+Registration is limited to 25 teachers.
+(Verified with client)